 Essay Question 2

 While this question is a version of the standard career goals essay required by many business schools, IESE’s 300-word limit is a bit tighter than that of some programs.
 Applicants will need to clearly and concisely state what their future plans are for both immediately after business school and in the medium term (five or so years out of school), being sure to illustrate how their goals relate to their work thus far and the skills they would gain from an MBA.
-Though not explicitly asked, it would also be wise to include your interest in IESE’s MBA program, perhaps naming some key courses and clubs, to support why you want to earn your degree at IESE specifically.
+Then, connect to your interest in IESE’s MBA program, perhaps naming some key courses and clubs, to support why you want to earn your degree at IESE specifically.

 This question provides candidates a chance to briefly explore an important aspect of their candidacy not mentioned in their data forms, résumé, or other essay responses.
 It makes sense to complete this essay in order to round out your application or explain any issues such as a low GPA or test score, work experience or choice of recommenders.
 For applicants from oversubscribed groups in the applicant pool, this essay could offer a great opportunity to truly stand out from the crowd by sharing an unusual hobby or an interesting anecdote.
 Potential topics could be a time you demonstrated leadership, ethical behavior, entrepreneurial spirit, or persuasion skills, as these are all topics that are often of interest to admissions committees.
 In the case of explaining a worrisome issue about your candidacy, be brief and to the point.
 Avoid making excuses and simply explain the situation.
 For example, perhaps you’ve taken coursework to mitigate a weak academic record, or you chose a recommender who was not your direct supervisor, but could still attest to your leadership skills.
 Whatever topic you select, it would be ideal to link this quality or fact to some element of your intended experience in the MBA program and/or future career.